 Security teams are getting better—but there is still work to be done.
 Organizations are now preventing 87 percent of all targeted attacks.
 But they still face two to three security breaches a month.

-Organizations could be cyber resilient in two to three years—but pressure grows daily.
+More damaging security breaches accelerate the need for cyber resilience.
 Ninety percent of respondents expect investment in cybersecurity to increase in the next three years but only 31 percent expect that increase to be significant (double or more).

 New technology is critical—but investments are lagging.
 Eighty-three percent agree new technology is essential.
 Only two out of five are investing in AI, machine learning and automation technologies.